 Workplace Violence Prevention Training Program

-Also effective on March 4, 2025, covered retail employers must introduce an interactive training program that covers:
+Covered retail employers must introduce an interactive training program that covers:

-• The Retail Worker Safety Act and its requirements.
+- The Retail Worker Safety Act and its requirements.

-• Strategies for employees to protect themselves from violence by customers or coworkers.
+- Strategies for employees to protect themselves from violence by customers or coworkers.

-• Techniques for de-escalating violent situations and active shooter preparedness.
+- Techniques for de-escalating violent situations and active shooter preparedness.

-• Emergency protocols, including the use of alarms and panic buttons.
+- Emergency protocols, including the use of alarms and panic buttons.

-• Specific instructions for supervisors on handling emergencies.
+- Specific instructions for supervisors on handling emergencies.

-• Information about the Retail Worker Safety Act and its requirements.
+- Information about the Retail Worker Safety Act and its requirements.

-• Self-protection strategies for employees facing violence from customers or coworkers.
+- Self-protection strategies for employees facing violence from customers or coworkers.

-• De-escalation techniques and active shooter drills.
+- De-escalation techniques and active shooter drills.

-• Emergency procedures and how to use security systems, such as alarms and panic buttons.
+- Emergency procedures and how to use security systems, such as alarms and panic buttons.

-• Guidance for supervisors on handling emergency situations.
+- Guidance for supervisors on handling emergency situations.

+For employers with fifty or fewer retail employees, training is required upon hire and every two years thereafter.
+Employees with fifty or more retail employees must conduct training upon hire, then annually thereafter.
 Additionally, each employer must provide site-specific information, including emergency exits and meeting points, to employees.
 Again, the New York Department of Labor will release a model training program that businesses can adopt.
 Again, employers can also choose to develop a customized program to fit their individual needs.

 At each training session, employers must provide, in a language that they can understand:

-• A copy of the workplace violence prevention policy.
+- A copy of the workplace violence prevention policy.

-By January 1, 2027, the regulation requires large retail employers with 500 or more workers nationwide to provide employees with access to silent response buttons for emergencies.
+By January 1, 2027, the regulation requires large retail employers with 500 or more workers in New York State to provide employees with access to silent response buttons for emergencies.
 These buttons can be either installed in accessible locations within the store or provided as wearable or mobile devices.
 If the employer chooses to utilize wearable or mobile phone-based devices, then all of the location’s employees must be equipped.
 Additionally, mobile phone-based panic buttons may only be installed on employer- provided equipment and may only track employee location only when the button is triggered.

 Conclusion